-Discoverist is the lowest earned level of status.
+Discoverist is the lowest earned level of World of Hyatt Elite status.
 You must either earn 25,000 Base Points, stay 10 nights, or hold 3 meetings or events in a calendar year to earn this level.
 A shortcut to earning Discoverist Status is getting the World of Hyatt card.
 This card lets you earn even more points to get you closer to your next vacation.

 Of course, you get all the points and perks from ordinary Member Status plus the following: